 • The above may very well hurt the student, perhaps even give them reason to wonder what else on the student’s application has been driven by someone else

-The best essays are the ones that I can’t put down
+The best essays are the ones that you can’t put down

-I have worked with and read hundreds of college essays, if not thousands.
-As much as I get to know my students very well, I immensely look forward to the final version of their college essay.
-Each and every one leaves me understanding more about who they are and lets me in on something that wasn’t shared with me previously.
-Many leave me with a smile, make me laugh out loud, and some pull at my heart, with tears at times.
-I put myself in the shoes of the college admissions officer.
+We have worked with and read hundreds of college essays, if not thousands.
+As much as we get to know our students very well, we immensely look forward to the final version of their college essay.
+Each and every one leaves us understanding more about who they are and lets us in on something that wasn’t previously shared.
+Many leave us with a smile, make us laugh out loud, and some pull at our heart, with tears at times.
+We put ourselves in the shoes of the college admissions officer.
 What will they think, feel, understand about this student?
 Will it leave them wanting more, getting to know this student better?
-No one can answer these questions definitely.
+No one can answer these questions definitively.
 Every person is different and we have to remember, admissions officers are people, who bring their own life experiences to the table along with the thousands of essays they read each and every year.

 That is what admissions officers want.
 That is all they ask.
 It is not about what they want to hear or read.
 It is about who you are and remember, you are human.
 We all are.
 You can have fun with this, you can think deeply, if that is what you choose.
 Each and every one of us is different and that is what your college essay is about.
 Your unique you.